omarkohl/goatd/IDEAS.md

   e.g. format everything, add missing sections and params to tasks (no don't, makes it more painful to edit the tasks manually)
 * Use mage https://github.com/magefile/mage instead of Makefile
+* Have an 'init' command that initializes a directory structure or have that happen automatically when specifying a new base-dir?
+* Have a verify/validate command that checks and maybe fixes structural problems etc.

 # Prior art